OpenCodeList Specification¶

 A JSON array of JSON string values in

-format.
+uriformat.
 These URIs are the suggested retrieval locations for the referenced code list in the OpenCodeList format.

 dataSet Object¶

-object contains the data of a code list:
+The dataSet object contains the data of a code list:

 Defines the data rows of the code list.
 It MUST be a JSON array of

-objects.
+rowobjects.
 This property is REQUIRED.

 row Object¶

-object is a JSON object where its properties are derived from the column definitions of the column
+The row object defines a data row in a code list.
+A row object is a JSON object where its properties are derived from the column definitions of the column objects:

 -